Washington District Of Columbia, USA Travel Guide

 Available at local carry-outs and casual restaurants city-wide.

-Discover fresh, seasonal produce and artisan goods from regional farms at markets operating throughout the week.
+Discover fresh, fresh seasonal fruits and vegetables and artisan goods from regional farms at markets operating throughout the week.

 D.C.
-Hosts various food and wine festivals celebrating different cuisines and regional flavors throughout the year.
+Hosts various food and wine festivals celebrating different cuisines and tastes from the area throughout the year.

 D.C.
 Boasts Michelin-starred restaurants like minibar and Masseria.
 Also find upscale steakhouses and international fine dining, especially in Penn Quarter and Georgetown.